dhannywi/surfwax_iss/README.md

     /epochs/<epoch>/speed           GET     Return instantaneous speed for a specific Epoch in the data set /help                           GET     Return help text that briefly describes each route /delete-data                    DELETE  Delete all data from the dictionary object /post-data                      POST    Reload the dictionary object with data from the web
+    /comment 	                    GET     Return ‘comment’ list obejct from ISS data /header 	                    GET     Return ‘header’ dict object from ISS data /metadata 	                    GET     Return ‘metadata’ dict object from ISS data /epochs/<epoch>/location 	    GET     Return latitude, longitude, altitude, and geoposition for given Epoch /now 	                        GET     Return latitude, longitude, altidue, and geoposition for Epoch that is nearest in time
 ```

 #### 7. Route `/delete-data`